octetsplicer/LAZYPARIAH/README.md

 * GCC (Optional: Only required for `c_binary` payloads.)

 ## Installation
-LAZYPARIAH can be installed as follows:
+LAZYPARIAH can be installed on most Linux systems using the RubyGems installer as follows:
 ```
 gem install lazypariah
 ```